-We, the people of HII, are guided by our company values.
+As we pursue our mission to deliver the world's most powerful ships and all domain solutions in service of the nation, creating the advantage for our customers to protect peace and freedom around the world, we are guided by our company values.
 These values describe our company as we want it to be.
 We want our decisions and actions to demonstrate the highest standards of professional and ethical behavior.
 We believe that putting our values into practice creates long-term benefits for employees, customers, shareholders, communities and suppliers.